Pothos Varieties: Best Types of Pothos Cultivars For Indoor Gardens

 Thinking of adding another Pothos to your houseplant collection?
 There are many interesting cultivars to choose from, from the blinding Neon Pothos to the variegated Marble Queen cultivar.
 Gardening expert Madison Moulton takes a look at the most popular types of Pothos cultivars and why you need them in your home.

 If you have any houseplant collectors in your life, or happen to be one yourself, you will undoubtedly know all about the famous pothos, and the different pothos varieties.
 You’ve probably seen one cascading down a bookshelf or decorating the top of a fridge on your Pinterest feed.

 This plant features high on the list of must-have indoor plants, especially for beginners, due to its carefree nature and long trailing vines that make anyone look like a pro plant parent.
-Essentially, once you’ve discovered the wonders of the pothos, there is no going back.
+Outside of indoor cacti, there are fewer plants more popular indoors than the Pothos.
+Essentially, once you’ve discovered the wonders of this plant, there is no going back.